Growing the wealth

 Learn the principles and fundamental elements of planning and preparation.
 Students will decide on a topic, develop their project concept, prepare a work plan and create an outline, and identify reasonable milestones and deliverables.

-The Applied Project involves a review of the literature and the systematic application of frameworks, models, concepts, and theories applied to a specific business problem or situation for which students develop practical recommendations or conclusions.
-Students will undertake strategic business analysis and write an extended essay jointly supervised by SFU faculty members and/or an industry partner..
+The Applied Project involves a literature review and the systematic application of frameworks, models, concepts, and theories to a specific business problem or situation, for which students develop practical recommendations or conclusions.
+Students will undertake strategic business analysis and write an extended essay jointly supervised by SFU faculty members and/or an industry partner.